Explaining some of the everyday words in English, that are easy to confuse

 - Duration - I came to London in 1990 and I've lived here ever since.

 Model 1.
-Since normally implies duration (a length of time) when the verb of the since clause is in a past tense and the verb of the main clause is also in the past.
+Since normally implies duration (elapsed time) when the verb of the since clause is in a past tense and the verb of the main clause is also in the past.
 Since always implies duration if the verb in the since clause is a present participle..Model

 2. Since